 |(For more about what it takes to create a practical insulator, see reference 3.)|

 A central part of the research job description involves finding out where the authorities are wrong.
 People who have never done research commonly think it revolves around exploring entirely uncharted areas and discovering entirely new ideas.
 That does happen sometimes, but it’s very rare.
 Even the most brilliant and revolutionary ideas have antecedents.
-Newton pointed out that he stood on the shoulders of giants.
+Newton acknowledged that he stood on the shoulders of giants.

 Successful research commonly involves reviewing seemingly-well-established topics and dethroning not-quite-reliable assumptions.
 This requires judgment, skill, and intuition, because if you go around questioning everything you’ll never make any progress.
-Science is full of assumptions that have usually held in the past; the trick is to find cases where this-or-that assumption doesn’t hold, and see if these cases can be exploited.
+Science is full of assumptions that have usually held in the past; the trick is to find a breakdown in the assumptions, and see if if can be exploited.

 There is a huge difference between hard evidence and soft evidence.
 Reliance on authority, credentials, and reputation is near the top of the soft-evidence scale.
 If you don’t have any hard evidence, you ought to be guided by the best available soft evidence.
 However: remember that the top of the soft-evidence scale remains far below the bottom of the hard-evidence scale.

 See also section 4 for a discussion of the gray area.